 A human pose skeleton denotes the orientation of an individual in a particular format.
 Fundamentally, it is a set of data points that can be connected to describe an individual’s pose.
 Each data point in the skeleton can also be called a part or coordinate, or point.
 A relevant connection between two coordinates is known as a limb or pair.
 However, it is important to note that not all combinations of data points give rise to relevant pairs.

-Knowing a person’s orientation paves the road for many real-life applications.
+Knowing a person’s orientation paves the road for many real-life applications, many of them in sports and fitness.
 A lot of approaches to human pose estimation have been proposed over the years.
 The first-ever technique typically estimated the pose of a single individual in an image consisting of a single person.
 OpenPose provides a more efficient and robust approach that allows applying pose estimation to images with crowded scenes.

 What is OpenPose?